Illinois Mayor Dresses as, Imitates Fictional Gangster in Board Meetings

-This week in “life imitating art,” Mayor Tiffany Henyard of Dolton, Illinois reportedly dresses herself as fictional drug kingpin Nino Brown from an early 90s gangster movie in an apparent move to intimidate her rivals.
+This week in “life imitating art,” Mayor Tiffany Henyard of Dolton, Ill., reportedly dresses herself as fictional drug kingpin Nino Brown from an early '90s gangster movie in an apparent move to intimidate her rivals.

 Related: John Kerry Goes Full Davos Totalitarian: No Politician Can Reverse Climate Change Policy